-Classroom administration of the survey (including distribution, giving instructions, completing the survey, and collecting the survey) takes about 40 minutes.
-REACH of Louisville provided technical assistance to school districts to ensure standardization in administration and comprehensive reports of findings to school districts.
-The questionnaires are administered to classroom groups, sent to a service agency that scans them electronically, and then analyzed by REACH of Louisville.
+Classroom administration of the KIP Survey takes about 40 minutes.
+REACH Evaluation provides technical assistance to school districts to ensure standardization in administration and comprehensive reports of findings to school districts.
+The survey is administered to classroom groups via a secure Web-based form, then analyzed by REACH Evaluation.

-School districts have some flexibility as to when to administer the survey within an approximate five-week window (October), and results are scanned, tabulated, and reported in approximately two months following administration.
-Results are reported only to the school district and are not released in a public report.
+School districts have some flexibility as to when to administer the survey within an approximate five-week window (October), and results are analyzed and reported in approximately two months following administration.
+Local results are reported only to the school district and are not released in a public report.
 Regional and statewide reports are available.

 In 2018, more than 128,000 students representing 151 school districts completed the KIP Survey.
 The next administration is in the Fall of 2020.
 Access the "KIP Survey Website" Related Link for contact Information and a comprehensive description of the KIP initiative.